JuliaYa/udemy_js_weird_parts/Context and enviroment/notes.md

 Every time when function was called a new execution context is created for that function.
 The variables within it are set up during the creation phase.

-## Functions, context and variable enviroments
+## Functions, context and variable environments

 **Variable environment**: where the variables live and how they relate to each other in memory.